Chi Omega.

 Meet Chi Omega President,

-Hear from Caroline about what being in the Panhellenic community means to her:
+Hear from Carmen about what being in the Panhellenic community means to her: